How To Price Your Atlanta Home

 Pricing your Intown Atlanta home – correctly value the location

-Here in town, certain streets are favored and others not so much.
-If the home is in one of the best walkable Atlanta neighborhoods, steps to favorite places like a park, school and little shopping district then it’s golden.
+Here certain streets are favored and others not so much.
+If the home is on a quiet street in one of the best walkable Atlanta neighborhoods, or in close proximity to the Atlanta Beltline, or just steps to favorite places like a park, school and little shopping district then it’s golden.

 3. The condition of your home